marknash666/springboot/README.md

 ```
 #### Certificate Configuration
 Copy the `ca.crt`, `node.crt`, and `node.key` files in the node's directory `nodes/${ip}/sdk` to the project's `src/test/resources` directory.

+More detail operation can refer to the official Documents of [FISCO BCOS](https://fisco-bcos-documentation.readthedocs.io/zh_CN/release-2.0/)

 #### Settings
 The `application.yml` of the spring boot project is shown below, and the commented content is modified according to the blockchain node configuration.